Sari Falah

-Sari Falah (ساري فلاح, סארי פלאח; born 22 November 1991) is an Druze-Israeli professional association football player who plays as a center back for Bnei Sakhnin.
+Sari Falah (ساري فلاح, סארי פלאח; born 22 November 1991) is an Israeli professional footballer who plays as a centre-back for Bnei Sakhnin.

 Early life

 Falah was born in the Druze-Arab village of Kisra-Sumei, Israel.

 Club career

 Falah made his professional debut, coming on as a substitute for Vladimir Dvalishvili, in a 0–0 Toto Cup draw against Hapoel Be'er Sheva on 11 November 2009.

 In 2011–12 season, following the injury of Andriy Pylyavskyi, Falah grabbed first place in the first team and has become an important part in the formation of the Maccabi Haifa coach Elisha Levy, but later lost his place in the composition to Edin Cocalić that was brought in January.
 At the end of the season, Falah was determined to leave Maccabi Haifa, while still under contract with her.
 Is absent from the opening training and in summer 2012 under the advice of agent Dudu Dahan Falah signed a contract with Romanian team, though Haifa did not release it.
 Maccabi Haifa also announced channel to handle disciplinary problems and in the legal and submit complaint to FIFA Falah was loaned eventually to Bnei Yehuda.

 In January 2013, in the game against Beitar Jerusalem in Teddy Stadium, Falah broke his ankle, Following injury Falah been away from the field for a long period.